wchen342/Magisk-SDMount/README.md

 # Magisk-SDMount

 Magisk module to mount SD card to internal storage.
+Only tested on LineageOS 16, Xperia XZ1C.